Gender representation on corporate boards of directors: North America

 Quebec's Bill 53, passed in 2006, is the only provincial legislation currently in effect in Canada that deals with gender representation on corporate boards.
 This bill requires an equal number of men and woman on the boards of Crown corporations.

 California passed Senate Bill 826 in October 2018, mandating gender diversity on the boards of public companies headquartered in California.
 The bill set deadlines in 2019 (for two women on five-person boards) and 2021 (for three women on seven-person boards).
 It was challenged as unconstitutional on the grounds of violating equal protection.
 The District Court ruled the challengers did not have standing, but was overturned by the Ninth Circuit Court of Appeals.
 The District Court then denied a preliminary injunction.
 It is now pending another appeal.
 A separate lawsuit found the law unconstitutional on May 13, 2022.

 In 2020, California passed Assembly Bill 979, requiring publicly held companies headquartered in California to include board members from underrepresented communities.
 The law requires at least one director from an underrepresented community by the end of 2021, and up to three, depending on board size, by the end of 2022.
 The term "underrepresented community" is defined as "an individual who self‑identifies as Black, African American, Hispanic, Latino, Asian, Pacific Islander, Native American, Native Hawaiian, or Alaska Native, or who self‑identifies as gay, lesbian, bisexual, or transgender."
 The law was ruled unconstitutional on April 1, 2022.

+In August 2021, the US Securities and Exchange Commission (SEC) approved Nasdaq's proposed rules requiring listed companies to ensure women and minority directors were on their boards or provide an explanation of why they were not.
+In December 2024, the US Court of Appeals for the Fifth Circuit held in Alliance for Fair Board Recruitment v.
+SEC that the SEC lacked the authority to approve these rules.